thethien8a/My-Cursor-Rules/global-rules/using-rules-optimize.md

-# RULE 2: MANDATORY RULES FOR EFFECTIVE CODING
+# RULE 2: MANDATORY RULES FOR USING EXACT TOOL FOR EFFECTIVE CODE EDITING/CODE FIXING
 _(PHASE 2 of 3: IMPLEMENTATION)_

-**PREREQUISITE:** This rule applies ONLY AFTER the analysis and planning in Rule 1 are complete and approved by the user.
-And apply only for coding tasks.
+**When use this rule ?**:  when code, make sure follow all the instruction below

 Strategic tool selection for fast code exploration → precise editing → efficient maintenance